ANNUAL SUPPORT-A-WALK ~ SUNDAY, OCTOBER 3, 2021

 Diane and her team: NY, CT and FL

 Diane is a longtime Support Connection volunteer and supporter who has participated in the Support-A-Walk for many years with family and friends.
-This year, Diane will be walking in her neighborhood in Yorktown, NY.
-Her daughters will walk in their own towns in Connecticut and New Jersey, and her sister will walk in Florida.
-Diane says:
+Last year, Diane walked in her neighborhood in Yorktown, NY.
+Her daughters walked in their own towns in Connecticut and New Jersey, and her sister walked in Florida.
+Diane said:

 I walk because Support Connection has made a difference in so many people’s lives.
 It truly is an extraordinary organization.
 We’re all so happy to help!